cdconn00/clamify-api/README.md

 ## Introduction

 The Clamify API is a personal project of @cdconn00.
-This project serves as the backend for a personal finance application used primarily for budgeting and cost insights.
+This project serves as the backend for a personal finance application used primarily for budgeting and cost insights

 ## Roadmap
 The API will progress in 2 week sprints to deliver incremental functionality.